best-time-to-visit-spiti-valley

 Thanks for Subscribing our newsletter!

-If you have ever looked at photos of Spiti Valley and thought , “Is this even real?”, then you are not alone!
+If you have ever looked at photos of Spiti Valley and thought, “Is this even real?”, then you are not alone!
 Everyone is mesmerized by the beautiful mountains, tiny villages, monks in red robes, and skies so clear that you can count stars for hours.

 However, the valley undergoes significant changes with the seasons.
 Sometimes it’s peaceful and green, while at other times it's buried in snow, and occasionally the roads simply vanish altogether.
 So, from late spring to early autumn (May to October), it is the best time to visit Spiti Valley.
-This is the most popular and best season to visit Spiti Valley.
+This is the most popular and best season to visit the Spiti Valley.

 Best Season to Visit Spiti Valley